yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-arrays-intro/index.md

 - [Instagram](https://www.instagram.com/alfie_the_alpaca_in_adelaide/) uses arrays to hold all the posts for a given user.
 Alfie the Alpaca has over 700 posts, so the array is over 700 elements long!
 - [Twitch](https://www.twitch.tv/) has an array of recommended channels.
 They advertise these channels in the top left corner of their landing page.
 - [TikTok](https://www.tiktok.com/discover?lang=en) has an array of trending creators stored in their program.
-TikTok shows the information of first four creators on the "Discover" page.
+TikTok shows the information of the first four creators on the "Discover" page.
 When a user clicks the arrow to see more, TikTok shows the information of the second four trending creators, etc.

 <img src="./assets/tiktok-array.png" alt="Screenshot of TikTok's discover page showing 4 trending user cards">

 ### Syntax

 An array starts and ends with square brackets: `[]`.
 Each item inside of the array is called an **element**.
-Elements inside an array are separated by a comma.
+A comma separates each element inside an array.
 In almost all cases, we will store the arrays we write in variables.

 ```js
 // An array of strings: